-These are the two pillars of education and research in the Department of International Cooperation Studies, and the subject assignments are based on these two pillars.
+These are the two pillars of education and research in the Department of International Cooperation Studies, and the subject assignments are based on them.

-Since the main focus is on education for working people, many classes are offered in the evening (5/6 classes), on Saturdays, and in intensive courses, etc. A “long-term enrollment system” has also been introduced, allowing students to enroll for three years for the cost of two years of tuition fees.
+Since the main focus is on education for working people, we offer many classes in the evening (5/6 classes), on Saturdays, and in intensive courses, etc. We have also introduced long-term enrollment system that enables students to enroll for three years for the cost of two years’ tuition fees.

-The goal of the program is to prepare students for careers in the field of international cooperation, where they will be able to work immediately and actively in the field.
-For example, those who already have professional experience can take the Junior Professional Officer (JPO) examination administered by the Japanese government after completing the program in International Cooperation Studies, and if they pass, they can work for two or three years as a professional officer at the United Nations or other specialized international organization.
-After that, you may be able to work for an international organization for a long period of time.
+The goal of the program is to prepare students for careers in the field of international cooperation, where they will be able to work immediately and proactively in the field.
+For example, after completing the program in International Cooperation Studies, those who already have professional experience can take the Junior Professional Officer (JPO) examination administered by the Japanese government.
+If they pass, they can work for two or three years as a professional officer with the United Nations or other specialized international organization.
+After that, they may be able to work for an international organization for a long period of time.

-You may also find employment with government agencies, development cooperation organizations, international NGOs, and international private companies that have become indispensable to the development of developing countries.
-Various international organizations regularly send career missions to Japan in an effort to secure international human resources in Japan, and international companies are also making efforts to secure human resources based on international background and experience.
+Graduates may also find employment with government agencies, development cooperation organizations, international NGOs, and international private companies that have become indispensable to the development of developing countries.
+Various international organizations regularly send career missions to Japan in an effort to secure international personnel in Japan, and international companies are also working to secure suitable people who have an international background and experience.